RQISL/portfolio-project-5-robert-quinlan/README.md

     </details>
 1.
     <details>
-        <summary>Click here to see option low to high prices sort page</summary>
+        <summary>Click here to see the option low to high prices sort page</summary>
         <img src="media/ReadMe/Feature page/Result_of_sort.png" alt=“option low to high prices sort art gallery page”>
     </details>

 ## My Account page
-* This product offers a user-friendly interface where customers can easily access their account by clicking on the "My Account" option.
+* This product offers a user-friendly interface where customers can easily access their accounts by clicking on the "My Account" option.
 They will be presented with the choice to either register or login.
 Once logged in, customers will have access to their profile and the option to logout for added security.

 * On the owner's side, the "My Account" section provides comprehensive product management capabilities along with profile settings and logout functionality.
 Admin users will have the ability to perform CRUD operations, including creating, reading/editing, updating, and deleting products.
 These actions will be seamlessly displayed on the site through intuitive buttons, ensuring efficient management of the site's content.

-* The profile can only be updated by the user or owner, with the exception of the address field which can be changed by either party.
+* The profile can only be updated by the user or owner, except for the address field which can be changed by either party.
 Our product ensures efficient and secure account management for all users.

 * Exciting news!
 We now offer the option to order an art gallery without signing up.
-We understand that some users prefer not to use their profile, so we've made it hassle-free for you.
+We understand that some users prefer not to use their profiles, so we've made it hassle-free for you.
 Simply place your order and we'll send all the details directly to your email.
-No signup required!
+No sign-up is required!
 Enjoy our art gallery experience effortlessly.
 1.
     <details>
         <summary>Click here to see from left to right menu</summary>